Budlee/oauth2-workshop/README.md

 # Call the Resource Server as the Client Application

-curl --header "Authorization: Bearer $ACCESS_TOKEN" \
+curl -v --header "Authorization: Bearer $ACCESS_TOKEN" \
 http://localhost:9090/emails
 ```

 Success you should now see that your request returns a response.

+Let's try this out using Auth Code Grant, simple visit <http://localhost:7070/>

 >__Try it yourself:__
 > 1. Try modifying your Access Token does the request still work?
 > 2. Wait till your Access Token expires, what happens when you send it to the Resource Server?
-> 3. Use a differnt JWKs and send your Access Token against the Resource Server.
+> 3. Use a different JWKs and send your Access Token against the Resource Server.
 > What happens?

+[//]: # (TODO Add more details for the Auth Code Grant setup as a Resource Server)